 Cats, High-Rise syndrome and the Dangers of Balconies and Windows

-Many cat owners live in (high-rise) buildings that have balcony access, and most felines will love spending time outdoors on it looking at the world.
-As a cat owner you might ask yourself if it’s safe to leave your cat on the balcony, and if they will jump down.
-If you don’t have a balcony, don’t stop reading just yet, as curious cats can also get in trouble if you have windows only, and these pose more dangers than just the risk of falling out of them.
-Let’s have a closer look at what dangers balconies and windows pose to our cats and what we can do to keep them safe.
+Many cat owners live in (high-rise) buildings with balconies, and most felines love spending time out there, watching the world go by.
+As a cat owner, you might wonder if it’s safe to let your cat on the balcony and whether they might jump down.
+If you don’t have a balcony, don’t stop reading just yet, curious cats can still get into trouble around windows, which pose more dangers than just the risk of falling.
+Let’s take a closer look at the hazards balconies and windows present, and how we can keep our cats safe.

 Do cats jump off balconies?